thaiscmky/m2_customer_filters/README.md

 ## Usage

+The long-term goal of this Magento module is to provide customers with the ability of searching the catalog and past customer orders based on purchase history, with a number of assistive filters.

 Currently, customers can search for catalog products based on a minimum price and five times the minimum price entered as a min-max range.
 The search includes validation to ensure customers are following these rules, and it does not accept negative pricing.
 Customers can also choose to sort the search by ascending price (default, lowest to highest), or by descending price (highest to lowest).